mdavoodi/www/source/blog/2015-05-26-atlas-terraform-github.html.markdown

 ## Authenticating with GitHub

 Atlas uses OAuth to authenticate and link with GitHub.
-Simply visit your settings page in Atlas and click on the "Connections" tab.
+Simply visit your user settings page in Atlas and click on the "Connections" tab.
 Atlas requires read permissions for repositories to pull configuration and write permission to configure and manage webhooks.

-You can link an existing Terraform configuration to GitHub by visiting the integrations tab:
+You can link an existing Terraform configuration to GitHub by visiting the integrations tab of the environment:

 ![Integrations Tab](/images/blog/atlas-terraform-github/integrations.png)